The Fault in Our Stars Book Review. Author, John Green tells us a beautiful gut-wrenching story in his book as love gets real. By Lisha Gomes

 Definitely a must read.

 (Lisha Gomes is a third year BMM (Bachelor of Mass Media) student at St. Andrews College, Bandra, Mumbai.
 She is passionate about reading, enjoys singing and has also participated in a few dance shows.
-She plays soccer for her college after being a star performer for her school, Mary Immaculate Girls High School, Borivali).
+She plays soccer for her college.
+She was a star performer for her school, Mary Immaculate Girls High School, Borivali).